smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ##Further reading

 I've only included a list of books because I'm confident that these are good, findable resources.
-However, you can always follow the author on social media – they'll often pick up on useful blog posts – and browse their websites.
-There's also a very good content strategy group on GooglePlus and a slightly less useful one on LinkedIn.
+However, you can always follow these authors on social media to discover useful links to online resources.

 ###Web writing and web content